SwedbankPay/developer.swedbankpay.com/payments/swish/index.md

 ## Introduction

 * When the payer starts the purchase process, you make a `POST` request towards Swedbank Pay with the collected Purchase information.
-* After that you need to collect the consumer's Swish registered mobile number and make a POST request towards PayEx, to create a sales transaction.
+* After that you need to collect the consumer's Swish registered mobile number and make a POST request towards  Swedbank Pay, to create a sales transaction.
 * Swedbank Pay will handle the dialogue with Swish and the consumer will have to confirm the purchase in the Swish app.
 * If CallbackURL is set you will receive a payment callback when the Swish dialogue is completed, and you will have to make a `GET` request to check the payment status.
 * The flow is explained in the sequence diagram below.

 ## API Requests